-Potentially Dangerous, Low Quality and Unproven Ingredients Found In Plexus Products
+There Are Potentially Dangerous, Low Quality and Unproven Ingredients Found In Plexus Products

-Lead– Plexus deliberately exposed people to lead in Plexus Block, Fast Relief and P96!
+Lead– Plexus deliberately exposed people to lead in their Plexus Block, Fast Relief and P96!
 According to the Mayo Clinic, even a tiny amount of lead can cause health issues including stomach pain, fatigue, vomiting and irritability.
 When poisonous and toxic metal lead builds up in the body, it leads to lead poisoning which is a serious and sometimes fatal condition.
 Even though it’s treated with chelation therapy and EDTA, the damage can’t be reversed.

 Chlorogenic acid/green coffee bean extract- Several controlled trials in humans show that green coffee bean extract can lead to significant weight loss; however, these studies were small and some of them were industry sponsored.